LODDON PARISH COUNCIL ALLOTMENTS

 The Skate Park has recently been extensively renovated and is a well used sport facility to the village.

-The Skate Park can be accessed by walking over the George Lane Playing Field or through the Pedestrian access off Kitten's Lane.
+The Skate Park can be accessed by walking over the Loddon & Chedgrave Playing Field or through the pedestrian access off Kitten's Lane.

 KITTEN'S LANE PLAY AREA

 The Play Area is a safe enclosed area for young people to play.

-The Play Area can be accessed by walking over the George Lane Playing Field or through the Pedestrian access off Kitten's Lane.
+The Play Area can be accessed by walking over the Loddon & Chedgrave Playing Field or through the pedestrian access off Kitten's Lane.

 LODDON STAITHE PUBLIC CONVENIENCES